hakobtp/blog/math/geometry/1/1_The_Pythagorean_Theorem.md

 ## Statement of the Theorem

-In any rightangled triangle, the square of the length of the hypotenuse (the side opposite the right angle) equals the sum of the squares of the other two sides.
+In any right-angled triangle, the square of the length of the hypotenuse (the side opposite the right angle) equals the sum of the squares of the other two sides.
 If we name the legs $a$ and $b$, and the hypotenuse $c$ then:

 $$

 a^2+b^2=c^2

 $$

+## Diagram and Setup

+Consider triangle  $\bigtriangleup ABC$
+△
+𝐴
+𝐵
+𝐶
+△ABC with right angle at
+𝐶
+C:

 ---